http://pinterest.com/pin/204069426838137672/ |

 3.)
 Make clear choices in honing performances.

-1.)
+4.)
+Organize rehearsals and performances independently.1.)
 Visualize environments and create designs to communicate locale and mood.

 2.)
 Collaborate to create playing spaces for classroom theatre.